 The Company is a resource exploration stage company, which does not generate any revenue and has been relying on equity-based financing to fund its operations.
-On September 30, 2017, the Company was not able to finance its day to day activities from its operations.
+On March 31, 2018, the Company was not able to finance its day to day activities from its operations.
 The Company will require additional financing either through equity or debt financing, sale of assets, joint venture arrangements or a combination thereof in order to meet its administrative costs and to continue to explore and develop its mineral properties.

 There is no assurance that sufficient future funding will be available on a timely basis or on terms acceptable to the Company.

-The Company has a history of obtaining funding when needed in the past.
-However, readers are cautioned that there can be no assurance that management's plan to raise further financing will be successful, as it is dependent on prevailing capital market conditions and the continued supports from its related parties.
+The Company intends to finance its operations in the next twelve months by additional equity financings.
+Although the Company has a history of obtaining funding when needed in the past, readers are cautioned that there can be no assurance that management's plan to raise further financing will be successful, as it is dependent on prevailing capital market conditions and the continued supports from its related parties (see corporate update).